 In spring and summer, I tend to want all the lemony things.
 Lemonade, lemonade pie, lemon bars, lemon orzo soup, and lemon cocktails.
 And I tend to throw lemon zest and lemon juice into everything I can.
 That’s how this lemon dutch baby pancake recipe came to be.

 First of all, I think I’ve mentioned it here on the blog before… I am HORRIBLE at making pancakes.
 But dutch baby pancakes?
 I am a star at making those.
 It helps that they are SO easy.
 Basically you just blend up some ingredients, pour it into a pan, and let your oven do the work for you.
 My kind of meal.
+I've been making this raspberry dutch baby for years.

 And this time of year, when strawberries are just starting to come into season, I use them whenever I can.
 And they add a nice fruity freshness to the lemon dutch baby pancake recipe.
 Highly recommended.